lee416/project_1/README.md

-#here is a learning progress from Chris
+# here is a learning progress of tensorflow from Chris